HRNERR’s Estuary Training Program connects communities with the training and technical assistance they need to adapt to a changing planet.

-The Estuary Training Program works with municipal officials, planners, state agencies, environmental non-profits, restoration scientists, shoreline stakeholders, and natural resource managers.
-Together, we are dedicated to responsible and sustainable estuary management, covering topics that include sea level rise, climate change adaptation, habitat protection, and process skills.
+We work with municipal officials, planners, state agencies, environmental non-profits, restoration scientists, shoreline stakeholders, and natural resource managers.
+Our trainings cover topics that include sea level rise, climate change adaptation, habitat protection, invasive species, and process skills.

 what we do